Follow Us! ThumbsUp

 Behavior Analytics and Real-Time Alerts

 Constantly examining user behavior is crucial in improving your AML compliance processes.
-And while you can do this with your team manually, SEON gives you a competitive advantage by allowing you to log and monitor all users’ activity on it.
+While you can do this with your team manually, SEON gives you a competitive advantage by allowing you to log and monitor all users’ activity on it.

 For example, as we saw earlier, the tool can alert you in real-time about any transactions over a certain threshold.